Knee Replacement on the Rise in the U.S.

 Personal cell therapy is decreasing the need for knee replacements for some individuals.

 A recent article published by the Columbus Dispatch highlights the story of Dennis Matko.
 Matko, suffering from painful osteoarthritis of the knee, faced knee joint replacement surgery after years of cortisone shots, physical therapy and other conventional medical treatment stopped working.

 Osteoarthritis is a degenerative joint disease that affects 30 million U.S. adults.
 Osteoarthritis develops when a joint’s cartilage and bones break down as a result of aging or overuse.

-People with osteoarthritis experience pain, stiffness, swelling, decreased range of motion and mobility, and eventual loss of use and disability.
+People with osteoarthritis experience pain, stiffness, swelling, decreased range of motion and mobility, and eventual disability and loss of use.